kyma-project/istio/docs/contributor/adr/0015-networkpolicies-istio-kyma-system.md

 ### Istio Custom Resource Extension

-Extend the Istio Custom Resource Definition to include a new boolean field, **enableModuleNetworkPolicies**, which allows users to enable or disable NetworkPolicy support for the Istio components.
+Extend the Istio Custom Resource Definition to include a new boolean field, **networkPoliciesEnabled**, which allows users to enable or disable NetworkPolicy support for the Istio components.
 When this flag is set to `true`, the necessary NetworkPolicies must be applied to the `istio-system` and `kyma-system` namespaces.
 By default, this flag is set to `false` to prevent NetworkPolicies from being applied in clusters where it is not enforced.